What Do Title Companies Do for Your Home Sale?

 1. Perform the title search on your house

-Having a clear title before the sale is complete guarantees that your ownership is valid — that is, that no one else can stake a claim to the property you’re trying to sell.
+The “title” is a collective term for all of your legal rights to own, use, and dispose of any real estate property.
+Having a clear title before the sale is complete guarantees that your ownership is valid.
+That means no one else can stake a claim to the property you’re trying to sell.

 The title company will perform a title search, which involves pulling public records and details about a property’s history to dig up documentation, liens, or encumbrances tied to a house.
 The title search will turn up any defects or “clouds,” a jargony term for any discoveries that cast doubt on the title’s legitimacy.

-“It had actually been paid off, and it was canceled in Vegas, but they had neglected to cancel it in records in our county.
+“It had actually been paid off, and it was canceled in Vegas, but they had neglected to cancel it in the records in our county.
 It all worked out because the debt had been paid, but there are a lot of things that pop up.”

+A seller must clear up any such issues before he or she can convey the property.
 Often, resolving such issues simply means verifying that a debt has been satisfied and then recorded properly, similar to when consumers clear up errors on a credit report.

 “It’s just a matter of recording the proper documents, and a lot of times, to be honest, it’s just laziness on the part of the person who was holding the lien,” says Erica MacLean, senior escrow officer at All Set Escrow.
 “After they get paid up, they don’t properly record the documents to release that person from any balance owed or any future payoff.”